Risk Factors Dashboard

 The compliance requirements of such laws and regulations are constantly evolving, creating complexity and potential confusion due to unclear or conflicting interpretations.
 Further, legislative activity and regulatory focus on data privacy and security, including in relation to cybersecurity incidents, have significantly increased in the United States and globally.
 Some such requirements restrict our ability to process personal information across our business and across country borders.

-New laws or changes to existing regulations may require us to incur significant costs and change our operations, potentially hindering our ability to grow our business by leveraging our data assets.
+New laws or changes to existing regulations, including under President Trump’s administration, may require us to incur significant costs and change our operations, potentially hindering our ability to grow our business by leveraging our data assets.
 In addition, any failure or perceived failure to comply with privacy and security laws and regulations could result in legal claims or proceedings (including class actions), regulatory investigations or enforcement actions, and significant costs for defense or liabilities, along with negative publicity and an erosion of trust.
+Such events could materially harm our business, results of operations, and financial condition.
 Such event could materially harm our business, results of operations, and financial condition.

 Risks Related to Our Indebtedness